 Cost: Calendly Essentials starts at $10/m per user

 Discounts and credits available: Calendly is essentially a self-serve product for the SMB market.
 It's unlikely you'll command any substantial discounts when you're first getting started unless Calendly is offering a special.
-If you're looking for pricing insights on Calendly, you can access it here
+If you're looking for pricing insights on Calendly, you can request access.

 Alternatives: Meeting schedule software is available within most popular CRMs.
 Hubspot, Salesforce, and Pipedrive have this functionality.
 You may not need to pay for this separately.
 At Hudled, we decided to stop using Calendly and incorporated the meeting scheduling feature from Hubspot.

 eSignature software enables teams to automate the signature process, send reminders and build powerful workflows to store the documents securely.

 DocuSign helps organizations connect and automate how they prepare, sign, act on, and manage agreements.
 It pioneered the eSignature space and is the go-to solution for enterprise.
 This doesn't translate for start-ups because they haven't yet created a compelling offer for start-ups.
 There is currently no free tier, meaning companies with simple requirements e.g. no integrations or require only eSignature can get by with free alternatives like Pandadoc or HelloSign.

 Popularity: DocuSign is the most popular eSignature solution with our customers.
 25% of Hudled accounts are paying it in 2023.